The Ring-Moon Systems Node currently archives numerous volumes of data obtained by the HST.

 Each “data set” contains detailed indices, TIFF and JPEG ‘browse’ versions of each image accompanied by a simple text file containing all FITS header information from the original image, and a PDS label file which includes specific instructions for obtaining the calibrated version of the image from STScI.

-As of April 15, 2017 the ACS, WFPC2, and WFC3 “data sets”, and their most recent updates, have been incorportated into OPUS.
-We anticipate completing the inclusion of the STIS “data set” shortly.
+As of June 5, 2018 the ACS, WFPC2, and WFC3 “data sets”, and their most recent updates, have been incorportated into OPUS.
+We anticipate completing the inclusion of the STIS and NICMOS “data sets” by the end of FY18.

 The on-line directories are organized by instrument and proposal number.
 Directory names are in the form HST#x_xxxx, where # is replaced by a single letter that indicates which instrument obtained the data.
-We use the same letter identifiers for the instruments as STScI, “I” = WFC3; “J” = ACS; “U” = “WFPC2”, “O” = STIS.
+We use the same letter identifiers for the instruments as STScI, “I” = WFC3; “J” = ACS; “U” = “WFPC2”, “O” = STIS, “N” = NICMOS.
 These are available for directory tree browsing, or for downloading as separate tar.gz files for each “data set”.

-The Ring-Moon Systems Node currently has two volumes of astrometric HST data for the small satellites of Saturn.
+The Ring-Moon Systems Node currently maintains two volumes of astrometric HST data for the small satellites of Saturn.
 For more information about and links to the data, see Satellite Astrometry.

 The Ring-Moon Systems Node currently has nine volumes of SRPX data of which the first five volumes were obtained by the HST.
 For more information on the SRPX seasons, the information about and links to the associated data and links to relevant web sites, see Saturn RPX.